Dr Alastair Barr

 • 1994 - DPhil.
 Pharmacology, University of Oxford

 I joined the University of Westminster in 2011 as a Senior Lecturer in Pharmacology and Physiology.
-My main research interest is in the structure, function and regulation of protein tyrosine phosphatases and the role of these signalling enzymes in diseases such as cancer, diabetes and cardiovascular disease.
+My main research interest is in the structure, function and regulation of protein tyrosine phosphatases and the role of these signalling enzymes in cardiovascular disease, diabetes and cancer.

 I graduated with a BSc (Hons) in Pharmacology from the University of Glasgow and a DPhil in Pharmacology from the University of Oxford.
 I carried out post-doctoral research with Professor David Manning at the University of Pennsylvania on G protein-coupled receptor signalling supported by an American Heart Association fellowship.
 After this I worked as post-doctoral researcher at Duke University, USA in the laboratory of Professor Ralph Snyderman on chemoattractant receptor signalling in immune cells and was subsequently appointed as an Assistant Research Professor.